-Marriage is an institution and if we want to sign up, we need to go in with both eyes wide open.
-That means that we are charged not just to understand what being married means but also to appreciate it.
+Marriage is about building a home base of acceptance; if we want to sign up, we need to do so with both eyes wide open.
+That means that we need to understand what being married means as well appreciate it.

 The greatest kind of marriages happen when two different elements combine perfectly.
 The best of cliches include water, salt and pepper, butter on bread or night and day.
 That's not to say that creating a happy marriage is as simple as a chemistry lesson or the basics of kitchen cookery.
 Rather, a harmonious union is a constantly evolving process, and one which continues to evolve when the two elements consistently complement one another.
 The same holds true when the two parties are able to encourage one another to bring out the best in themselves.
 A very dear [happily married] friend of mine summed up the above philosophy succinctly by adding that deep authentic relationships are based in being able to see and appreciate the significant other.